apriljgranzow/advent-of-code-2021/4/planning.md

 - Take the first index and split by commas to get the numbers to call
 - The rest of the array will be strings representing boards
 - Split board strings by `\n` and then map over the elements and split by spaces

+## Finding the winning card
+We need an easy way to get the unmarked numbers to calculate the score.
+### BingoBoard class
+#### Properties
+  - numberMap converts numbers called to board positions
+  - filledMap tracks how many squares have been filled in for each row and column